Poland starts probe into allegations of illegal phone-hacking | Politics

 - Poland

-The new government has set about implementing a reform agenda in the courts, state media and state-controlled companies in a bid to wipe away what it says are the effects of politicisation and croneyism under PiS.
-PiS say the changes are a political witchhunt and that it always acted legally.
+The new government has set about to overhaul the courts, state media and state-controlled companies in a bid to wipe away what it says are the effects of politicisation and croneyism under PiS.
+PiS calls it a political witch-hunt and says it always acted legally.

-"In accordance with Polish law all surveilance must be accepted by a court ...
+"In accordance with Polish law, all surveillance must be accepted by a court ...
 I'm sure that every surveillance conducted by secret services was accepted and ordered by court," former Deputy Justice Minister Sebastian Kaleta said.
-However, Polish media have recently reported that the spyware may have also been used against PiS politicians, news that if proved true could strain lawmakers loyalties.
+However, recent Polish media reports suggested the spyware may have also been used against PiS politicians, news that if proved true could strain lawmakers' loyalties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)